dantleech/blog/content/posts/2025/10-16-rouen.md

 des Poses".
 A massive dam and lock with a footpath/cycleway running over it.
-I stopped to take photos holding my phone in my hand as I rode across with the fear that it would slip through my gloved fingers, bounce on the footway and over into the gushing waters below - which would be quite an inconvenience.
+I stopped to take photos holding my phone in my hand as I rode across with the fear that it would slip through my gloved fingers, bounce on the footway and over into the gushing waters below - which would be an inconvenience.

 ![Camera/IMG_20251016_141546_481.jpg](/images/mannheim2025/202510152106-poses.jpg)
 *Bike on Bridge*